realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         constructor Memo(String to, String from, String subject) {  // <-- the custom constructor of this class, its called to
-                                                                    //     initialize the variables of the object. super("Memo to:" + to)  // <-- calls the constructor of the superclass (File). this.to = to
+                                                                    //     initialize the variables of the object. super("Memo-" + to +"|"+ from +"|"+ subject + ".memo")   // <-- calls the constructor of the superclass (File).

+           this.to = to
            this.from = from
            this.subject = subject
         }

-        override method view() {  // <-- The implementation of the abstract method "view". super.showName(to)     // <-- Calls the "default implementation" of the abstract superclass.
+        override method view() {  // <-- The implementation of the abstract method "view". super.showName()       // <-- Calls the "default implementation" of the abstract superclass.
-                                  // Note: Calls to the super class are not required, but can be used to call any
+                                  //     Note: Calls to the `super` class are not required, but can be used to call any
-                                  // implementations of the superclass.
+                                  //           methods of the superclass.

-           print "View Memo: from= " + this.from + ", to= " + this.to + ", subject= " + this.subject
+           print "Viewing Memo: from= " + this.from + ", to= " + this.to + ", subject= " + this.subject
         }
-        override method showName() { // <-- overrides the "default implementation" of the abstract superclass. print "Memo from: " + this.from + ", to: " + this.to
+        override method showName() { // <-- overrides the "default implementation" of the abstract superclass. print "Memo from: " + this.from + ", to: " + this.to  // <-- shows contents of the memo, not just the name...
+                                                                 //     Design problems already creeping in....
         }
      }